 Information Technology Services (ITS) is located on the lower level of the Adams Administration Building.
 ITS provides all computer, printer, network, and telecommunications support for our campus community.
 Some services provided by the ITS department are as follows:

 Network Account Citrix

-TNU4U (portal) Computer Labs
+Sharepoint (my.trevecca.edu portal) Computer Labs

 Email (Office 365) Self-Service Access

-Blackboard (online learning)
+Blackboard (online learning) Wired & Wireless

-Computer purchases
+Computer purchases Helpdesk